e280/authlocal/readme.md

 ### How can users login across multiple devices?
 - Users can export identity files from one device, and import them onto another

-### What if users lose their keys?
+### What if users lose their identity?
-- Lose your keys, lose your account
-- Okay, that is too hardcore for casual users — so let's build some softer opt-in services for users
+- Identity isn't everything.
+Users can make new ones.
+They're throwaways.
+- What matters is how you will associate goods and services to specific identities.
+That's *authorization.*
+-

+- The best practice is to build a recovery mechanism for any service that is important to users

 ### Opt-in services for casual user experience
 - Authduo's core must stay hardcore and simple to enable user-sovereignty and privacy